nevat/abbayedesmorts-gpl/ReadMe.md

 music side) in 2010.
 Was developed with Gamemaker and only runs natively in Microsoft Windows systems.

 This is a port to GNU/Linux systems & any system that supports C and SDL libraries.
-It is written in C code with the help of SDL2 libraries.

 The version 2.0 of the game is a port from SDL1.2 to SDL2 libraries.
 This includes a nice set of features: OpenGL rendering, auto-scaling, Android & IOS support, VSync, etc.